RWANDA – The Trip

 Ethnographic Museum.
 The usual household and agricultural exhibits, traditional dress.
 1000 RF.

 Inema Arts Centre.
-A small 2-story art gallery, it is mostly abstracts, several of them nice.
-I especially like a gorilla made of transistors and electronics and a Jackson Pollack alike abstract.
+A small 2-story art gallery, it is mostly abstract, several of them nice.
+I especially like a gorilla made of transistors and electronics and a Jackson Pollock-like abstract.
 Free

 Kimironko Market.
 Encircled by a high yellow wall, this is one of the more unique markets – larger outside shops against the wall and a warren of 3′ wide lanes between tiny shops selling primarily handicrafts (a great selection) – “looking one second” so I would look for one second and leave.
-Everyone had a great laugh for these tourist starved vendors.
-Also mainly clothes, electronics, no food stalls.
+Everyone had a great laugh at these tourist-starved vendors.
+Also mainly clothes, and electronics, and no food stalls.

 ON Mamba Youth Hostel.
 I spent at least 3 hours talking to 2 Dutch guys here for 4 months on an agricultural internship.
 Both had dyslexia and they were great to talk to.
 Another cheeseburger and fries for dinner.